-The credit value of all the core course units in a Principal Subject and the minimum credit value of the Elective Course units offered in that Principal Subject at different levels are given in the following table:
+The credit value of all the core course units in a Principal Subject and the minimum credit value of the Elective Course units offered in that Principal Subject at different levels 1G, 2G, 3G, and 3M are given in the following table:

 Credit Value of a Principal Subject

-Level Total Credit Value of Core Minimum Credit Value
+Level Total Credit Value of Core Minimum Credit Value of the

-Level Course Units Elective Course Units
+Course Units Elective Course Units

 1G 8 0

 2G 8 4

 3G 8 4

 3M 16 0

-4M Between 20 and 24 Between 10 and 6
+Levels 4S/M/X course units would be selected in consultation with the respective Head of the Department.
 The course units offered in Supplementary Subject areas and Inter-Faculty Subject areas are also treated as Elective.